ajpupping/logo-maker/README.md

 # SVG Logo Maker
-A command-line application that creates a logo based on user input
+A command-line application that creates a logo based on user input.

 ## Description